Certification, quality standards and labelling rules for UK wine producers, documents for wine importers and licensing for wine sellers.

 - record keeping

-The Food Standards Agency (FSA) enforces EU wine laws in the UK through its Wine Standards Branch, with which UK vineyards must register.
+The Food Standards Agency (FSA) enforces wine laws in the UK through its Wine Standards Branch, with which UK vineyards must register.

 Local authorities issue licences for trading in wine and check that trading standards legislation is not being broken.